BlogHer '06

 Congratulations!
 That's great!
 Now - the prize was named for Samuel Wells Williams.
 Do you know who he was?!?A good question indeed.
 I wikipedia-ed the prize's namesake and found the following:

-Mr. Hastert said Republicans wanted to make certain that Americans were not victims of price manipulation.
+The New York Times interviewed the Republican Speaker of the House, J. Dennis Hastert of Illinois, for their article on the on-going political manuevering over high gas prices: Mr. Hastert said Republicans wanted to make certain that Americans were not victims of price manipulation.
 The increases appear "disconnected from supply and demand," he said, adding, "We need to know why that is happening."How do these idiots ever stay in office?

 The biggest factor in rising costs is the price of crude oil, followed by the cost of refining.If a gallon of gasoline costs $2.90 (this week's average, according to the Energy Department), crude oil accounts for about $1.60.
 The cost of crude oil on the futures market has risen about 33 percent in the last year.
 This reflects supply problems in such places as Nigeria, Iraq and the Gulf of Mexico, as well as the threat of supply problems in Iran.